Wētā Workshop: Chainmail

-For The Lord of the Rings film trilogy, realistic looking chainmail was made for the lead actors and for the hundreds of extras that appeared throughout the films.
+For The Lord of the Rings film trilogy, realistic-looking, lightweight chainmail devised by creature, armour, and weapons art director Kayne Horsham was made for the lead actors and for the hundreds of extras that appeared in the films.
 PVC pipe was cut into rings, assembled by hand into a semblance of armour, and then electroplated.
 A total of 82.9 million links were manufactured from 7 miles of PVC pipe.
+Lord of the Rings actor Viggo Mortensen nicknamed the chainmail 'Kayne's-mail' after its inventor.
+Horsham later improved his chainmail creation technique and patented it as Kaynemaile.

-Wētā Workshop makes chainmail for film and creative industries using new techniques developed in-house.
+Wētā Workshop makes chainmail (branded as Tenzan Chain Maille) for film and creative industries using new techniques developed in-house.
 PVC injection was used for the armour in Kingdom of Heaven, giving better results than the process for The Lord of the Rings.
-It produces aluminium or steel chainmail for high-impact stuntwork.
+It produces aluminium or steel chainmail for high-impact stunt work.